blackboxdynamics/LearningSwiftPackageManager/README.md

 # LearningSwiftPackageManager

-A description of this package.
+A sample package for SPM educational purposes only.